 HPV high risk vaccination can be done to prevent one from totally suffering from slightest symptoms of cervical cancer.
 A mild form of this disease is genital warts.
 The genital warts can be prevented by the use of anti HPV vaccine.

 The vaccination can be done during the preteen years helping both boys and girls of the same age.
 A total number of 12-14 vaccines can be taken at this stage, however, at later ages, lesser dose requirement can prevent from cervical cancer easily.

 Stages of Cervical Cancer

-Cervical cancer can start early with lower risk symptoms and curable percentage, however, if not treated in time, it can form into stage II cervical cancer.
-Although it may still be contained in the pelvic region and not spread to lymph nodes, it is still at high risk of becoming fatal.
-About almost 63% people have survived the second stage cervical cancer, but as it proceeds further into the vagina, it gets difficult to cure it easily.
+Cervical cancer can start early with lower risk symptoms and curable percentage.
+But, if not treated in time, it can form into stage II cervical cancer.
+It can become fatal even if is retained in pelvic region and have not spread to lumph nodes.
+About almost 63% people have survived the second stage cervical cancer, but as it proceeds further into the vagina, it gets difficult to cure.